intelsdi-x/snap/docs/REST_API.md

-# snap API
+# Snap API
-snap exposes a list of RESTful APIs to perform various actions.
-All of snap's API requests return `JSON`-formatted responses, including errors.
+Snap exposes a list of RESTful APIs to perform various actions.
+All of Snap's API requests return `JSON`-formatted responses, including errors.
 Any non-2xx HTTP status code may contain an error message.
 All API URLs listed in this documentation have the endpoint:
 > http://localhost:8181

 ## API Response Meta